ansible/ansible/docs/docsite/rst/porting_guide_2.0.rst

 * Tags (or any directive) should no longer be specified with other parameters in a task include.
 Instead, they should be specified as an option on the task.
   For example::

-    - include: foo.yml tags=a,b,c
+    - include_tasks: foo.yml tags=a,b,c

   Should be::

-    - include: foo.yml
+    - include_tasks: foo.yml
       tags: [a, b, c]

 * The first_available_file option on tasks has been deprecated.
 Users should use the with_first_found option or lookup (‘first_found’, …) plugin.